 THIS TRIP INCLUDES

-- All meals (b,l,d) from dinner on the day of arrival in Marrakech to breakfast on the last day of the program in Marrakech.*
+All meals (b,l,d) from dinner on the day of arrival in Marrakesh to breakfast on the last day of the program in Marrakesh.*

-- Private minibus transportation to and from Marrakech and Zawiya Ahansal, and Essaouira.
+Private minibus transportation to and from Marrakech and Zawiya Ahansal.

-- Lodging for 20 nights.
-(3 nights Marrakech, student double rooms and faculty single room.
-13 – 14 nights in Zawiya Ahansal, student shared gender separated sleeping rooms and shared bathrooms and faculty single room with private bathroom.
-1 – 2 nights on the trek, two person tents.
-2 nights in Essaouira, student double rooms, faculty single room.
+Lodging.
+(Marrakech, student double rooms and faculty single room.
+Zawiya Ahansal, student shared gender separated sleeping rooms and shared bathrooms and faculty single room with private bathroom.
 The Zawiya Ahansal guesthouses are registered with the Moroccan Ministry of Tourism.)*

 *Note that the number of days and nights may be adjusted based on the number of participants.